wp-plugins/facebook-tools/readme.txt

 = Features =
 * Auto Insertion of OpenGraph tags
 * Like Button
+* Send Button
 * Comments Box
 * Retrieve Facebook Comments

+= More Information =

+For more information, please read the Facebook documentations at http://developers.facebook.com/docs/plugins/

 = Like Button =